jflot/practicals/README.md

 For discussion of the various technical problems that will certainly arise during the practical: https://etherpad.wikimedia.org/p/8ICME.

 ## Opening a terminal (= command-line environment)
 If your operating system is Linux or OSX, you just need to click on the Terminal icon (for OSX users, the Terminal program is hidden in Applications/Utilities).
-If your operating system is Windows, your best choice is to install Cygwin (https://www.cygwin.com/).
+If your operating system is Windows, you should install Cygwin (https://www.cygwin.com/).
 Cygwin is a wonderful tool that turns a Windows computer into a real bioinformatic platform, by giving you a proper terminal in which you can use the exact same commands as on a Linux computer.
+If your operating system is Windows 10, you have actually the choice between installing Cygwin or installing the new Windows Subsystem for Linux (WSL): https://msdn.microsoft.com/fr-fr/commandline/wsl/about; here are the installation instructions: https://msdn.microsoft.com/en-us/commandline/wsl/install_guide.
+In both cases, you will end up with a Linux-like terminal that you should open to log in the cluster environment.

 ## Logging into the cluster environment
-Log in to your account on the CINECA cluster using `ssh -X a08trb##@login.pico.cineca.it`, where ## is the account number you were attributed (if `-X`does not work, try with `-Y` which is more secure).
+Log in to your account on the CINECA cluster by typing `ssh -X a08trb##@login.pico.cineca.it` in your terminal, where ## is the account number you were attributed (if `-X`does not work, try with `-Y` which is more secure).
 The `-X` in the `ssh` command is important to allow forwarding graphical information to your terminal: to test whether it works, try typing `xeyes` in the command-line environment: you should see some rolling eyes appearing in a small window on your screen (you can then close this window by clicking on the cross in the corner of the window).

 ## Navigating your home and scratch directories
 You are now at the root of your home account (you can see your current path using `pwd`, and list the content of your current directory using `ls` ou `ls -rtclh` for more details).